Mail and File Employee - Federal Salaries of 2021

-In 2016, the Internal Revenue Service hired the most employees titled Mail And File, with an average salary of $32,545.
+In 2021, the Veterans Health Administration hired the most employees titled Mail And File, with an average salary of $39,410.

 Government Mail And File jobs are classified under the General Schedule (GS) payscale.
 The minimum paygrade for a Mail And File job is GS-1, and the highest paygrade that can be attained within this job series is GS-9.
 Remember that the starting and maximum yearly pay listed above reflect base pay only - your actual salary will be higher based on the Locality Pay Adjustment for the area in which you work.